CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 lp   help
 lt   wilt
 lv   salve

+supplement: bl , br
+pl, pr, fl, fr, ml, mr

-M  is like  n, but much longer and flatter. mp   imply mb   limb ms
+M  is like  n, but much longer and flatter.
-Man:ord A or O before M may be dropped.

-###N
+mp   imply
+mb   limb
+ms
-is like the first hook of the letter n.
+N  is like the first hook of the letter n.
 No angle need be made in the compounds:

 ng   singer
 nsp   inspect
-M-ordinary: A maybe omitted before M and M.

 Other compounds are:

 nc   since